Indigenous Sovereignty Politics|

 |Examinations and Assignments: |

-Students will be required to complete all course books and articles, and homework assignments.
-There will be an in-class mid-term exam and a final research paper.
+Students will be required to complete all course books and articles, a group project, homework assignments, and response papers that address the weekly readings.
+Class evaluation will be based on class attendance, all assignments and participation (30%), a mid-term exam (30%), and final research paper (40%).

 |Drop/Add Enrollment Requests|

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|